How to Get Scholarships & Grants for Native American Students

 Your monthly budget may not be the first place you think of when it comes to saving money, but there are cost-saving measures you can start applying to your spending today.
 The following budgeting tips will put money back into your pocket and help you build strong financial skills that can last your lifetime.

 Credit cards may be useful for unexpected expenses, but if you're not careful or strategic with your credit, it’s easy to rack up debt.
-To help keep your budget and spending on track, check out what student credit cards, prepaid cards, and gas credit cards offer to help save you money.
+To help keep your budget and spending on track, check out what student credit cards, prepaid cards, or gas credit cards offer to help save you money or earn cash rewards.

 A new car is often one of the first big purchases college students make and one that can come with a large monthly payment.
 You can reduce your current monthly auto loan payment by contacting your lender or refinancing your loan.
 If you’ve been thinking about upgrading to a new or used car, calculate what monthly payment fits your budget before you purchase.